NASCAR’s Jimmie Johnson on racing, family and when ‘I felt my life was coming to an end’

 This interview with Johnson, where he spoke about racing, family and the two times he thought his life might be over, was conducted in Daytona Beach, Fla.
 It occurred before the recent announcement that Johnson plans to pull off an unusual double on Sunday.
 He will first be part of NBC’s announcing team for the Indy 500, then will fly directly to Charlotte in time to drive in the Coke 600.
 Johnson and his family — wife Chandra and their two daughters, Genevieve and Lydia — plan to return to live in Charlotte later this year, but are spending this school year overseas in London.
 Chandra is also an art connoisseur and founded SOCO Gallery, based in Charlotte.

-This interview has been edited for clarity and brevity; a longer version is available on the “Sports Legends of the Carolinas” podcast.
-The Johnson podcast episode is sponsored by Queen City Audio, Video and Appliances.
+This interview has been edited for clarity and brevity.
+A longer version is available on the “Sports Legends of the Carolinas” podcast.
+The Johnson podcast episode is sponsored by Queen City Audio, Video & Appliances.

 Scott Fowler: You already are in the NASCAR Hall of Fame.
 You’re 48 years old.
 Having accomplished so much, what keeps you going?